rogervinas/top-5-server-side-kotlin-frameworks-2022/springboot-app/README.md

 	  .exchange()
       .expectStatus().isOk
 	  .expectBody<String>().consumeWith {
-        it.responseBody!!.matches(Regex(".+ my name is Bitelchus and my secret is watermelon")) }
+        assertThat(it.responseBody!!).matches(".+ my name is Bitelchus and my secret is watermelon") }
   }
 }